ORPHAN LITTER

 On the 1st September 2007 Misty whelped 14 live puppies by C section.
 The reason for the C section was a twisted uterus both sides.
 Although she came through the operation, Misty only survived for a few hours after the birth, and slipped away quietly at about 3:30am.

-At first we thought it was because the goats’ milk they were on wasn’t satisfying them.
-We soon found this wasn’t the case because at one point I was sitting in with them and feeding any head that popped up.
-This still didn’t work.
-We then thought about it, when pups are with mum, upon waking they instinctively move towards heat and suck what ever is soft and sticking out .
+When pups are with mum, upon waking they instinctively move towards heat and suck whatever is soft and sticking out .
 With out mum there, the heat was their litter mates with their bums & Tums!
-Needless to say, they very quickly became covered in what ever was coming out as well as ingesting it also.
+Needless to say, they very quickly became covered in whatever was coming out, as well as also ingesting it.
 This made a few of the bigger pups very ill indeed.
 So it was then electrolytes every ½ hour to replace the fluid that was being lost.
-To over come this we devised a crated system.
-Each pup had its own bed vet bed, paper and a soft toy to snuggle up to.
+To overcome this we devised a crated system.
+Each pup had its own bed which consisted of vet bed, paper and a soft toy to snuggle up to.
 Peace reigned at last.
 By the end of the first week we had a good little routine going.
-Feeding every 2 ½ hours, day & night, bath once a day, changing bedding at least twice daily more often if needed.
+Feeding every 2 hours, day & night, bath once a day, changing bedding at least twice daily more often if needed.
+We had a shift pattern, Les and i would do the night until about 6am.
+The girls would then take over and do 1 feed before going to school.
+I would do the 8, 10, 11, am feeds, Les would come home for lunch and do the 1pm feed while caught up on some sleep.
+I would do the 3pm feed, and the girls would do 5 and 7pm feeds.
+Then Les an i would continue through until next morning.